stepsal/batch_wordpad_glitch/README.md

 # batch_wordpad_glitch
-Batch Wordpad Glitch processer written in Python Requires Python 3.x
+Batch Wordpad Glitch processer written in Python.
+(Should work on 2.7 + 3.x ) Requires pillow

 Here is a platform independent implementation of the wordpad glitch effect, with some added bonuses.
 (1) You dont need wordpad